"Accidental Fundraiser" Creates Tech Tool with Greater Purpose

 Charity kills the video star, births unexpected career

-One day at her video production job, Terri got a call from a friend.
-The friend worked at a food bank and wanted Terri’s help with a video project.
+Then one day, Terri got a phone call.
+A friend worked at a food bank and wanted Terri’s help with a video project.

 The catch?
 The nonprofit had no video budget!